Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 * The shared secret, Alice’s vetting Caller-ID, or time window does not match — the two calls will not produce the expected 404 + 486 sequence.
 * Network or policy restrictions prevent one or both calls from reaching the remote CIDVV platform.

+In all such cases, the vetting attempt MUST be treated as unsuccessful.

 This two-call challenge-response mechanism provides strong confirmation that the remote number is both reachable via the PSTN and controlled by an entity that knows the shared secret.

 # Deployment Considerations